innovationpoweredai/ai-agent-automation/README.md

 # AI Agent Automation (Experimental)
+This project is intentionally incomplete.
+If you enjoy understanding systems by reconstructing missing logic, this repo is an invitation.
 ## Overview

 This repository contains an **experimental AI-assisted automation agent** designed to execute user-defined tasks on a computer using a **closed-loop perception–action cycle**.